Cretaceous walk Mount Saint Peter (St. Pietersberg hill)

 Poppelmondedal

-The Zandhoek is also called Poppelmondedal, this is the so-called 'dry valley', the soil here is sparse in the upper part, which makes that you find mostly herbs and little grass here.
+An extraordinary piece of nature.
+In this 'dry valley', the soil in the upper part is poor, which means that you mainly find herbs here and little grass.
 More about Poppelmondedal

 -